 - Grants shall be made for capital purposes only.

 - Applicants will need to submit evidence of 501(c)(3) and 170(b)(1)(A) tax status.
 Please note that 170(b)(1)(A) status is often included on the 501(c)(3) document from the IRS.
 It is preferred that agencies are tax exempt with the State of Illinois.
 All agencies must provide a certificate of tax exemption or a document from the State of Illinois indicating that their request for sales tax exemption was denied.

-- Grants are ordinarily made for one year only.
-In light of the Community Foundation’s limited resources and in fairness to the many organizations seeking support, former grant recipients are asked to wait at least two full years from the date they received payment of a grant from the Community Foundation before applying for a new grant.
+- In light of the Community Foundation’s limited resources and in fairness to the many organizations seeking support, former grant recipients are asked to wait at least two full years from the date they received payment of a grant from the Community Foundation before applying for a new grant.

 - The Community Foundation rarely provides the entire support of a project.